Mokkapps/website/src/content/posts/2021/2021-10-04___my-top-vue-js-interview-questions/index.md

 ## 6. What are watchers?

+[Watchers](https://v3.vuejs.org/guide/computed.html#watchers) are a more generic way to react to data changes instead of using computed properties.

-[Watchers](https://v3.vuejs.org/guide/computed.html#watchers) should be used when asynchronous or expensive operations need to be executed in response to changing data.
+They should be used when asynchronous or expensive operations need to be executed in response to changing data.

 ## 7. What is the difference between registering a component locally and globally?